 We all need help sometimes.
 Especially when life throws us a curve ball.

-As journalists, we see it a lot — those life-wrecking curve balls — like fires, auto accidents, tornadoes, floods, family tragedies.
+As journalists, we see it a lot — those life-wrecking curve balls — like fires, auto accidents, tornadoes, floods, COVID-19, and other family tragedies.

 But we also see people's profound goodness and empathy.
-We see our community's strength when confronted with adversity.
+We see our community's strength when our neighbors are confronted with adversity.

 That's why, as a newspaper, we've continued for more than a century to sponsor the Neediest Cases Fund.
-It is our way of helping ordinary people — our neighbors — who fall on hard times every once in a while.
+It is our way of helping ordinary people in our region who fall on hard times.

-All thanks to you.
+All of this is thanks to you.
 Not us.
-But you, readers.
-You helped your neighbors.
+You, readers, helped your neighbors.
 All we did, really, was tell you about them, and you did the rest.

 Ochs looked him over, so the story goes, decided he looked respectable and gave him a few dollars and his card.